HardlyDifficult/Tutorials/Chapter1.md

 <img src="http://i.imgur.com/FAkZf1H.png" width=300px />

+TODO this is easy to miss, need debugging tips

  - Drag and drop the sprite (spritesheet_ground_72) onto the Platform GameObject.

 It should appear indented under Platform in the Hierarchy: